tindevelopers/ai-content-publisher/SETUP_SECRETS.md

 **Your AI Content Publisher SDK is ready for the world!** 🚀

-Once the secrets are configured, you'll have a fully automated CI/CD pipeline with documentation deployment and package publishing.
+Once the secrets are configured, you'll have a fully automated CI/CD pipeline with documentation deployment and GitHub releases.